bjamturley/MedSchoolAtlas/Biochemistry/Nucleotide Metabolism.md

 **Kelley-Seegmiller syndrome** (~8% HGPRT): Gout, kidney destruction, mild neurological problems **Variant Lesch-Nyhan syndrome** (8-15% HGPRT): Mild neurologic problems (some motor dysfunction)
 # Ribonucleotide Reductase (RNR)
 Converts ribonucleoside diphosphates to deoxyribonucleotides.
-RNR has one subunit with 2 allosteric binding sites (specificity site and activity control site) and 1 catalytic site and another which forms the tyrosine radical necessary for forming thymidine. **The energy for this reaction comes from 2 cysteines and 1 NADPH**.
+RNR has one subunit with 2 allosteric binding sites (specificity site and activity control site), 1 catalytic site, and one final unit which forms the tyrosine radical necessary for forming thymidine. **The energy for this reaction comes from 2 cysteines and 1 NADPH**.

 ADP → dADP
 GDP → dGDP